Cubified/react-simple-scheduler/README.md

 ## Features

- - Unobtrusive and unopinionated components -- very simple and easy to drop into an existing project
- - Works with native JS `Date` objects
- - Entirely self-contained, each fitting cleanly into unstyled `<div>`s
- - Dependency-free other than React itself
- - Exposes a simple interface for working with the components' data

- - Provides a month-by-month calendar view component
-    - Fully customizable either by class names or `style` prop
- - Provides a week-by-week scheduler component
+ - Provides a month-by-month calendar component, and a week-by-week scheduler component
    - Automatically resizes overlapping events to best fit the screen
    - Supports click-and-drag event creation
-    - Responsive, fitting comfortably in a desktop window
+   - Works with native JS `Date` objects
+   - Entirely self-contained, with each fitting cleanly into unstyled `<div>`s
    - Fully customizable either by class names or `style` prop
+   - Accessible/ARIA-compliant
+ - Dependency-free other than React itself
+ - Exposes simple interfaces for working with components' data

 ## Installation and Usage